 Make sure you make plans for every type of content you want to put out there.
 Your #1 priority should be to provide usefulness and value in each blog post, article, infographic, visual content, and visual content that you create.

-Bear this in mind always: when a prospective customer finds satisfaction after going through your content, a lot of good things are underway already.
+Bear this in mind: when a prospective customer finds satisfaction after going through your content, many good things are underway.

 Content is only for generating leads